-Aragón stands out in spring, summer, autumn and especially in winter.
-The white blanket that covers its Huesca valleys year after year makes this place an attraction for snow fans.
-Great seasons and endless possibilities for lovers of winter tourism.
-Away from skiing or snowboarding, snowshoes are one of the essentials if you are going to enjoy a few days in the Pyrenees.
+Aragón shines in spring, summer, autumn, and especially in winter.
+The white blanket that covers its Huescan valleys year after year makes this region a magnet for snow enthusiasts.
+With major ski resorts and endless possibilities for winter tourism, it’s a dream destination.
+Beyond skiing or snowboarding, snowshoeing is a must for anyone spending time in the Pyrenees.

 Route through the Panticosa Spa and surroundings.
 Photo by jjpastorp

-A unique tour through one of the most appreciated ecosystems in the entire Pyrenees of Huesca.
+A unique journey through one of the most cherished ecosystems in Huesca’s Pyrenees.

-In the middle of the Valle de Hecho you will find one of the best routes to do with snowshoes in Huesca.
-The Boca del Infierno gorge will witness your snowshoeing through this circuit of approximately 5 km in length.
+In the heart of the Hecho Valley lies one of the best snowshoeing routes in Huesca.
+The Boca del Infierno gorge will witness your trek along this roughly 5 km circuit.

 Route through Gabardito - Photo by Excursionesporhuesca.es